-He was quoted in a Bangkok Post article as saying: “The challenges for this market are language and facilities in hotels, such as halal restaurants and prayer rooms”
+He was quoted in a Bangkok Post article as saying: “The challenges for this market are language and facilities in hotels, such as halal restaurants and prayer rooms.”

 “We will educate our members to focus on Muslim tourists and teach them how to penetrate this market.”

 According to the report, Thailand has only 59 restaurants with halal standards and 26 hotels with halal restaurants and prayer rooms for Muslim guests.
 One of the key lures for Middle East visitors is medical tourism.
-More than 80,000 medical tourists from the United Arab Emirates per year go to Bangkok’s Bumrungrad Hospital for check-ups and care.
+More than 80,000 medical tourists from the United Arab Emirates annually go to Bangkok’s Bumrungrad Hospital for check-ups and care.